Corbicula: Androgenesis

 Androgenesis occurs rarely in the tree of life, with only a few occurrences documented and multiple mechanisms through which it is achieved.
 In Corbicula, androgenesis occurs through the ejection of maternal chromosomes from the egg following fertilization by sperm.
 Fertilization in androgenetic and sexual lineages of Corbicula occurs while the developing egg is arrested at metaphase 1 of meiosis.
 In sexual species of Corbicula, the axis of the meiotic spindle orienting the duplicated maternal chromosomes is perpendicular to the plasma membrane of the zygote.
 However, androgenetic lineages of Corbicula have an axis parallel to the membrane.
 As a result of this unusual orientation, the two maternal polar bodies formed during anaphase 1 are extruded from the zygote, leading to the complete elimination of all maternal chromosomes.
 Androgenetic Corbicula lineages also have unreduced sperm; therefore, these lineages retain the same ploidy level after maternal chromosome extrusion.
 Since only maternal chromosomes are eliminated from the zygote, the zygote inherits only the paternal genome.
 Sperm of sexually reproducing Corbicula are uniflagellate, which is considered the ancestral trait, while androgenetic Corbicula lineages interestingly possess biflagellate sperm.

 While androgenesis would likely lead to species extinction in dioecious species, all androgenetic lineages of Corbicula are hermaphroditic, meaning individuals can produce both sperm and egg, and these individuals can self-fertilize to create effectively clonal offspring.
 Androgenetic lineages of Corbicula are capable of cross-breeding with sexual and other androgenetic lineages in a phenomenon known as “egg parasitism”.
 This leads to several interesting consequences for determining androgenetic Corbicula phylogeny.
 The first is a “cytonuclear mismatch” whereby the mitochondrial DNA shows congruence with the parasitized lineage but the genomic DNA is congruent with the selfish androgenetic lineage whose sperm fertilized the egg.
-Further complicating phylogenetic studies is the rare occurrence of partial or complete nuclear capture, when the maternal DNA is not completely eliminated from the zygote.
+Further complicating phylogenetic studies is the rare occurrence of partial or complete nuclear capture, when the maternal DNA is not eliminated from the zygote.
 Nuclear capture can result in genome recombination or polyploidy.
 Partial genome capture has been documented when native and androgenetic or multiple androgenetic lineages are sympatric.
 Egg parasitism has been offered as one explanation for the persistence of androgenetic lineages through increasing allele heterozygosity.